How Do I Report an Accident to Uber?

 Make Your Health a Priority

 It is also important that you see a doctor as soon as possible.
 If you believe you have injuries, ask the police to call for an ambulance and go to the nearest emergency room.
 Even if you do not believe you have any major injuries, you should see your doctor or go to a walk-in clinic as soon as possible after the accident.
-This will help us connect your injuries to the accident and ensure you receive prompt treatment for any serious injuries they discover.
+This will help us connect your injuries to the accident and ensure you receive prompt treatment for any serious uber or car accident injuries in Fort Lauderdale they discover.

 Talk to an Uber Accident Lawyer From the Law Offices of Wolf & Pravato